maheshkkolla/maheshkkolla.github.io/_posts/nodejs-project-setup/2019-02-10-production-grade-nodejs-api-project-setup.markdown

 These are series of tutorials that help to setup production-grade Nodejs API project that follows SOLID principles.

 Javascript has been powering the web from a long time.
 Nodejs has taken javascript to another level to use it in server side development.
-Many people are moving to Nodejs because of its performance.
+People are moving to Nodejs because of its performance.
 In my opinion, the actual computations performance is similar to any other language like java.
 But what makes Nodejs better is it's non-blocking io operations.
-This makes Nodejs perform well in web applications where the handling requests are challenging.
+This makes Nodejs perform well in web applications where handling requests is the biggest challenge.

 But it is still a challenge to write scalable applications in pure Nodejs.
 The following frameworks can help us build scalable applications.